dolr-ai/content-moderation/README.md

   "category": "spam_or_scams",
   "raw_response": "Category: spam_or_scams\nConfidence: HIGH\nExplanation: The text is promoting a lottery with a high monetary prize, which is a common characteristic of spam or scam messages.", "similar_examples": [
+    {
+      "text": "Please call our customer service representative on 0800 169 6031 between 10am-9pm as you have WON a guaranteed £1000 cash or £5000 prize!", "category": "spam_or_scams",
+      "distance": 0.19241615765565134
+    },
+    {
-    {"text": "Please call our customer service representative on 0800 169 6031 between 10am-9pm as you have WON a guaranteed £1000 cash or £5000 prize!", "category": "spam_or_scams", "distance": 0.19241615765565134}, {"text": "Win the newest Harry Potter and the Order of the Phoenix (Book 5) reply HARRY, answer 5 questions - chance to be the first among readers!", "category": "spam_or_scams", "distance": 0.22700561769649286}, {"text": "important information 4 orange user . today is your lucky day!2find out why log onto http://www.urawinner.com THERE'S A FANTASTIC SURPRISE AWAITING YOU!", "category": "spam_or_scams", "distance": 0.2426976852244851}
+      "text": "Win the newest Harry Potter and the Order of the Phoenix (Book 5) reply HARRY, answer 5 questions - chance to be the first among readers!", "category": "spam_or_scams",
+      "distance": 0.22700561769649286
+    },
+    {
+      "text": "important information 4 orange user . today is your lucky day!2find out why log onto http://www.urawinner.com THERE'S A FANTASTIC SURPRISE AWAITING YOU!", "category": "spam_or_scams",
+      "distance": 0.2426976852244851
+    }
   ],
   "prompt": "Here are some example classifications:\n\nText: Please call our customer service representative on 0800 169 6031 between 10am-9pm as you have WON a guaranteed £1000 cash or £5000 prize!\nCategory: spam_or_scams\n\nText: Win the newest Harry Potter and the Order of the Phoenix (Book 5) reply HARRY, answer 5 questions - chance to be the first among readers!\nCategory: spam_or_scams\n\nText: important information 4 orange user . today is your lucky day!2find out why log onto http://www.urawinner.com THERE'S A FANTASTIC SURPRISE AWAITING YOU!\nCategory: spam_or_scams\n\nNow, please classify this text:\nWIN A 100% lottery on gifts worth 5000$!!!!
 WIN nowww!", "embedding_used": "Alibaba-NLP/gte-Qwen2-1.5B-instruct",